nimble-dev/nimbleEcology/README.md

 # Distributions for NIMBLE that are useful for ecological models

-This repository has *unfinished, untested, incomplete, draft* code for several distributions that can be used in NIMBLE models for common population ecology statistical models.
+This repository provides user-defined distributions that can be used in NIMBLE models for common population ecology statistical models.
 These include distributions for:

 * basic capture-recapture distributions (Cormack-Jolly-Seber),
 * hidden Markov model distributions for multi-state and multi-event capture-recapture models,